spectrocloud/librarium/content/docs/09-registries-and-packs.md

 # Packs

-A **Cluster Profile** comprises preconfigured layers, each of which is called a pack.
+A **Cluster Profile** is made up of preconfigured layers, each of which is called a pack.
 In other words, **Packs** are the building block of a cluster profile to create layers such as operating systems, Kubernetes, network, storage, and add-ons.
-Packs can be broadly categorised into two types:
+Packs can be broadly categorized into two types:

 - **Core** packs - These packs model the core layers to provision a Kubernetes cluster.
 These packs include the operating system, Kubernetes, the container network interface (CNI), and the container storage interface (CSI) specifications.
 Spectro Cloud builds and maintains these core packs for updates.